Gateway Arch, Missouri

 Across the green, more exhibits filled the space under the Arch, taking viewers through westward expansion and the actions taken against Native Americans in the name of manifest destiny.
 Other displays showed the design and engineering that went into imagining the structure I was about to climb.

-As we exited the tram and entered the crowded viewing platform at the top of the Arch, it took us all a moment to find our sea legs - or sky legs - as the structure swayed in the breeze.
+As we exited the tram and entered the crowded viewing platform at the top of the Arch, it took us all a moment to find our sea legs - or sky legs - as the structure swayed.

 Looking out over Illinois from the top of the Arch